 ProForm Sport XT Multi-Position Bench | was $129.99 | now $79.99 at Dick’s Sporting Goods

 Save $50 on this adjustable bench, ideal for everything from HIIT to core work to strength training.
 The adjustable deck offers eight different angles, while the high-density foam backrest and vinyl seats are comfortable, durable, and hygienic.

 Five adjustable resistance bands of varying tensions, from light to extra-heavy, plus clip-on handles, an ankle strap, and a door hook.
 You can always double-up the bands for additional tension too.
 Miss the cable machines at the gym?
-Elastic is a fantastic replacement, and this versatile kit has everything you need for just over $20.
+Elastic is a fantastic replacement, and this versatile kit has everything you need for under $30.
 Bargain.

 Which gym equipment is right for you?

 With so much choice, it can feel baffling trying to prepare your workout space for exercise.
 However, there are a few factors to bear in mind that may influence your purchasing decisions:

 Some people are lucky enough to have a full garage or spare room to dedicate to their home gym.
 In that case, they’ll want to look for equipment that can stand on its own, ready to be used at any time.
 Many exercise bikes, elliptical machines, or treadmills are great for this: simply hop on, and away you go.
 Likewise, complex multi-gyms and heavy barbells can be pushed or stood against the wall, ready to use at any time.
 There’s no worrying about your workout equipment being an eyesore.